 Serve a couple of slices of the soft and tender sweet potatoes onto a plate with some of the flavorful syrup and drizzle with milk.
 I like to drizzle mine with sweetened condensed milk for an added dimension of flavor.

 Camotes Enmielado (Candied Sweet Potatoes)

-- In 3-quart saucepan, place water, piloncillo, cinnamon sticks, anise stars and whole cloves.
-Heat to boiling, stirring with wooden spoon until piloncillo dissolves.
+- In 3-quart saucepan, place water, piloncillo, cinnamon sticks, anise stars, and whole cloves.
+Heat to boiling, stirring with a wooden spoon until piloncillo dissolves.

 - After 5 minutes, add sweet potatoes.
 Reduce heat; cover and simmer 40 to 45 minutes.

 - Remove and discard cinnamon sticks, anise stars, and cloves.
 Reserve syrup.